-Accepting applications for Fall 2019 Semester
+Now accepting applications for Fall 2021!

-This program starts each fall semester.
+This program starts each Spring and Fall semester.

 Please follow the steps below to apply today!
 Visit Applying to CIIS for application deadlines and additional information.